httpie/cli/README.rst

     * --auth now prompts for a password if only a username provided.
     * Added support for request payloads from a file path with automatic ``Content-Type`` (``http URL @/path``).
-    * Fixed missing query string when displaing the request headers via ``--verbose``.
+    * Fixed missing query string when displaying the request headers via ``--verbose``.
     * Fixed Content-Type for requests with no data.
 * `0.2.2 <https://github.com/jkbr/httpie/compare/0.2.1...0.2.2>`_ (2012-06-24)